Superposition09m/Awesome-LM-Architecture/README.md

 Our repository is inspired by several outstanding projects.
 We stand on the shoulders of:

-* [Awesome-Efficient-Arch](https://github.com/weigao266/Awesome-Efficient-Arch) — We are deeply inspired by this repository's approach to categorizing **Efficient Architecture**.
+* [Awesome-Efficient-Arch](https://github.com/weigao266/Awesome-Efficient-Arch) — We are deeply inspired by this repository's approach to categorize **Efficient Architecture**.

 * [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM) — A comprehensive roadmap of the LLM era, covering everything from foundational papers to practical engineering toolkits.